lutz/CitaviAddOnEx/README.md

         {
             base.OnHostingFormLoaded(form);
         }

+        // Called for every form of T when its close public virtual void OnHostingFormClosed(T form)
+        {
+            base.OnHostingFormLoaded(form);
+        }

         // Call when user click on something in the form public override void OnBeforePerformingCommand(T form, BeforePerformingCommandEventArgs e)